maurya-rohit/Scene-Graph-For-Videos/README.md

 # SetUp
 First Setup the Kern according to the original website.

-Download the dataset from charaders website.Run the charaders_datamaker.py files to get the key frmaes from the videos.
+Download the dataset from charaders website.
+Run the charaders_datamaker.py files to get the key frmaes from the videos.

 Run Kern in sgdet mode by running the eval_kern_sgdet.sh file.